ArduPilot/ardupilot_wiki/copter/source/docs/singlecopter-and-coaxcopter.rst

 As with other vehicles the board should be placed close to the center of gravity of the vehicle.
 If it is more convenient to mount the flight controller pointing up, set :ref:`AHRS_ORIENTATION <AHRS_ORIENTATION>` to 25 (Pitch270).

-Connect the servos to the flight controller's RC Outputs:
+Connect the servos to the flight controller's outputs, normally used in Copter for motors, and assigned in  their SERVOx_FUNCTION as Motor 1 through Motor 6:

-- RC Output 1 : Forward Flap
+- Motor 1 : Forward Flap
-- RC Output 2 : Right Flap
+- Motor 2 : Right Flap
-- RC Output 3 : Back Flap (optional for CoaxCopter)
+- Motor 3 : Back Flap (optional for CoaxCopter)
-- RC Output 4 : Left Flap (optional for CoaxCopter)
+- Motor 4 : Left Flap (optional for CoaxCopter)
-- RC Output 5 : Upper (CCW) Motor
+- Motor 5 : Upper (CCW) Motor
-- RC Output 6 : Lower (CW) Motor (CW, only for CoaxCopter)
+- Motor 6 : Lower (CW) Motor (CW, only for CoaxCopter)

 Loading the Firmware
 --------------------